 In addition to the test requirement just described “Modern Engineering for Design of Liquid-Propellant Rocket Engines” by Dieter K. Huzel and David H. Huang identifies another test point from the military standard MIL-STD1522A (USAF), Standard General Requirements For Safe Design and Operation Of Pressurized Missile And Space Systems.
 (Huzel & Huang, 1992) This standard requires an intermediate test point at 114 of the maximum allowable working pressure along with the ASME required 112 factor.
 As the research of this thesis will involve spherical PVs modeled for use on high-powered rockets, this additional test point will also be included in the fuel cell’s analysis.

 Having defined what a PV is, providing examples of some PV applications, and reviewing the typical design and test process of a spherical PV, we will now begin to discuss the use of spherical PVs for rocket and space-vehicle applications.
-Considering Huzel and Huang wrote their book, considered an essential resource for those aspiring to become rocket propulsion scientists and engineers, to offer a rich, in-depth training guide to their young mentees, it is not surprising to find valuable information applicable to this research topic.
+Aerospace engineers Huzel and Huang originally wrote their book to train their young mentees.
+Considered an essential resource for those aspiring to become rocket propulsion scientists and engineers, “Modern Engineering for Design of Liquid-Propellant Rocket Engines” offers rich, in-depth information applicable to this research topic.
 Chapter 8, Design of Propellant Tanks, covers the use cylindrical and spherical pressure vessels.
 The literature goes on to say that spherical PVs offer many superior characteristics when compared to their cylindrical counterparts.
 One of these characteristics is that a sphere “offers the smallest surface-to-volume ratio and the smallest shell stress for a given internal pressure”.
 This is a very important concept which will play a factor in the design of my “innovative” fuel cell.
 As can be seen in Figure 4, the spherical pressure vessel experiences stress parallel to the z and y axes and equal in magnitude.
 This stress (σ) can be expressed mathematically as shown in Equation 5.